You are currently viewing A MENTORING MINDSET: DR. ELMER LEE TALKS WITH FIRST ROBOTICS

 Q: WHAT IS INNOVATE ALBION?

 INNOVATE Albion is a STEM education hub that focuses on teaching engineering through hands-on learning.
-We are sponsored by Caster concepts and Conceptual Innovations based here in Albion.
-With the support of FIRST in Michigan, we also received a generous grant from the Argosy Foundation that provided the seed funding to purchase our computer workstations and our machine shop equipment.
+We are sponsored by Caster Concepts and Conceptual Innovations based here in Albion.
+With the support of FIRST in Michigan, we also received a generous grant from the Argosy Foundation that provided the seed funding to purchase our computer workstations and machine shop equipment.

 “We go beyond the math and the formula and help students connect with technology and really become passionate about a career in engineering.
 This is a space where failure is celebrated as a gateway to learning.”